McWilliamsCenter/slurm_jupyter/README.md

 ### Exiting
 Lastly, to close everything, you have to both stop the job running on the cluster and also kill the bridge connecting you to the cluster.
 * To stop the jupyter job, you can either click 'Quit' in the Jupyter Dashboard or `scancel` the `JOBID` of your jupyter process.
-* To close the ssh bridge, you can simply pass `SIGINT` (Ctrl-C) the running bridge in your local terminal.
+* To close the ssh bridge, you can simply pass `SIGINT` (Ctrl-C) to the running bridge in your local terminal.

 ### Notes
 * Feel free to play around with the requested resources in [jupyter.job](jupyter.job) (e.g. number of cpus, max runtime, etc.).